 Review & preview: Towson

-Here’s the second installment of a series that checks in with the seven Division I programs in the state to give a glimpse into the past and the future.
-Tuesday’s visit takes us to Towson.
+Here’s the second installment of a new series that checks in with the seven Division I programs in the state to give a glimpse into the past and the future.
+Today, we take a look at Towson.